Manage databases

 These topics provide background details that can help you tailor your databases to better fit your needs.

-Clustering Redis databases: Redis Enterprise Cloud uses clustering to manage very large databases (25 GB and larger).
+• Clustering Redis databases: Redis Cloud uses clustering to manage very large databases (25 GB and larger).
 Learn how to manage clustering and how to use hashing policies to manage the process.

 Compatibility

 Although Redis Cloud follows open source Redis specifications, it does not support certain commands.
-Instead of using these commands, Redis Cloud automatically handles features like replication and lets you manage your database from the admin console or REST API.
+Instead of using these commands, Redis Cloud automatically handles features like replication and lets you manage your database from the Redis Cloud console or Redis Cloud REST API.

 For more details, see: